mawg0ud/FaceGuard/02- Prerequisites.md

 # 02- Prerequisites

 Hey there!
-Before we dive into the nitty-gritty of the FaceGuard project, let's make sure we have everything we need to get started.
-Think of this as the checklist for our journey—a little prep work now will save us from headaches later.
+Before we go into the nitty-gritty of the 'FaceGuard' project, let's make sure we have everything we need to get started.

+Think of this as the checklist for our journey a little prep work now will save us from headaches later.

 ## Skills You Need

 Don’t worry; you don’t need to be an expert to follow along, but having a good grasp of the basics will make everything much smoother.

 Here’s what you should be comfortable with:

 - **Python programming**: If you know how to write loops, functions, and work with libraries, you’re good to go.
 If not, maybe do a quick Python crash course first.
 - **Basic machine learning**: It’s helpful to know what a neural network is and how training works, but we’ll cover the essentials as we go.